triphala

 bathroom

-What Your Bowel Movements Say about Your Health
+What Your Poop Reveals About Your Health

 Unless you’re the parent of a toddler who has just mastered “going potty,” poop is probably not a hot topic in your household.

-But did you know, that frequency aside, the composition of what you deposit into the toilet has important implications for health?
 Features —such as the size, color, shape, odor, and consistency indicate how well the gastrointestinal (GI) tract is functioning.
-Those same features also provide clues about how your body is (or isn’t) faring against threats of infection and more serious diseases like celiac disease, hepatitis, urinary tract infections, malabsorption disorders, inflammatory bowel disease, pancreatitis, and cancer.
+Those same features also provide clues about how your body is ready to resist threats of infection or even more serious diseases metabolic, autoimmune disease or digestive or malabsorption disorders.

-5 BMs that Require Medical Attention
+Five BMs that Require Medical Attention 🚩

 Unless you are aware of dietary changes or a medication that could produce the following types of stool, it’s advisable to seek medical attention if you observe the following changes in BMs.